 Assists the Director of Planning in the implementation of the NVCOG's land use and regional planning program.
-The Director of Regional Planning is responsible for supervising the regional planning staff and ensuring timely completion of plans and projects.
-The Director of Regional Planning is responsible for maintaining the relationship between the NVCOG, municipal land use and planning agencies, as well as appropriate state agencies.
-The Regional Planning program will aim to advance transit oriented development, economic development, and compliance with relevant state laws.
+The Community Planning Director is responsible for supervising the regional planning staff and ensuring timely completion of plans and projects.
+The Community Planning Director is responsible for maintaining the relationship between the NVCOG, municipal land use and planning agencies, as well as appropriate state agencies.
+The Community Planning program will aim to advance transit oriented development, economic development, and compliance with relevant state laws.
 The Director of Regional Planning will oversee or assign a designee to the Regional Planning Commission as well as direct preparationa and updates to the Regonal Plan of Conservation and Development.